 Written by Supreme Prior Dave P. Kleppel (Washington University, ’82)

-This oral history was edited for brevity.
+The oral histories have been edited for brevity.

 Jim Vitarello (Toledo, ’63)

 My pledge class included two African Americans, another Italian-American, and an Irish American.
 Toledo, Ohio, was a highly segregated town, and for a white fraternity to have two African Americans in 1963 was unprecedented.
 We were a unique fraternity.

 Wing Chen, JD (Stony Brook, ’04)

 I chose Sigma Alpha Mu Fraternity because I attended several meetings and saw how diverse it was.
 That’s what stood out to me and how the brothers enjoyed hanging out with each other.

 There were a lot of different people coming from other countries.
 I liked their values as well.
 It would be interesting for me, a guy from France, to be part of a fraternity.
 They also had people from Korea, China, Russia, Switzerland, and Israel.
 Even the alumni were very diverse.
 It was fun and took me out of my comfort zone, which wasn’t bad.

 Jesus Rodriguez (FIU, ’92)

 It struck me years ago, and still to this day, with this fraternity (that) among the things it values most is its diversity.
 And still, to this day, you look at the chapter, we’ve got black, white, Hispanic, and openly gay kids.
 It’s wild, and yet the brotherhood holds.
 You have to appreciate something like that about a group like this.